chenj38atwit/lab8comp4650/README.md

 | GET | `/api/stats` | Class-level statistics |
 | GET | `/api/reports/pdf` | Download the PDF performance report |

-## Validation

-- Name: required, letters/spaces/hyphens/apostrophes only.
-- Major and course: required, and the course must belong to the selected major.
-- Marks: required, numeric, 0–100.
-- Duplicate (name + major + course) records are rejected with a clear error.
-- All rules are enforced on both the frontend (instant feedback) and the backend (source of truth).

-## Adding Majors/Courses

-Majors and their course lists live in the `majors` collection (seeded by `seed/seedMajors.js`).
-Edit that file and re-run `npm run seed` to add new programs — the Add Student and edit forms pick up new majors/courses automatically via `GET /api/majors`.
+## Known Issues or Limitations

+- No authentication or authorization — anyone with access to the server can view, add, edit, or delete records.
+- The bulk import endpoint (`POST /api/students/import/bulk`) exists on the backend, but there is no corresponding file-upload UI in the frontend yet; it must be called directly (e.g. via a script or API client).
+- Majors and courses can only be added or changed by editing `seed/seedMajors.js` and re-running `npm run seed` — there is no admin UI for managing them.
+- No automated test suite is included.
+- The app assumes a single class/dataset; there is no multi-class, multi-term, or multi-user separation of records.